 Mr. Nielsen is a native of Sacramento, California.
 Following graduation from Oregon State University, he served for five years as a public information officer with the U.S. Air Force.
 He and his wife, Doris, live in Maryland where they are both active in community service.

-After 13 years serving as vice president of corporate communications and public affairs for General Electric, Gary Sheffer is now helping senior leaders and boards communicate their company’s values, culture and character as a communications consultant.
-He served as GE’s chief global reputation officer, developing protocols for crisis, risk assessment and tactical execution.
+Gary Sheffer is currently a senior corporate strategist at Weber Shandwick, one of the world's leading global communications and engagement firms.
+He served as vice president of corporate communications and public affairs for General Electric for 13 years.
+He was GE’s chief global reputation officer, developing protocols for crisis, risk assessment and tactical execution.
 Gary also served as chairman of the Arthur W. Page Society.
 He is on the board of the Institute for Public Relations (IPR) and is a founder/board member of the GE-Reagan Scholarship Program.
 He is a graduate of Siena College.

 Denise Bortree is an associate professor in the department of advertising and public relations in the College of Communications at Penn State University and the director of the Arthur W. Page Center.
 She brings more than 10 years of industry experience to the position, including work as communications manager for two Fortune 500 companies.
 Bortree’s research focuses on sustainability, corporate social responsibility, and nonprofit communication.
 Her research on volunteer communication led to her selection by the United Nations Volunteers to write for its State of the World’s Volunteerism study.
 Her work at the Page Center has resulted in two co-edited books and a number of peer reviewed publications.